Oh to know then what you know now.

 Not only is the exercise futile, leaders that try to be all things to all people often end up being nothing to no one and lose their effectiveness in the process.Leaders that try to be all things to all people often end up being nothing to no one and lose their effectiveness in the process.
 Click To Tweet

-Here’s what I now know: some people are going to love what you offer.
+Here’s what I now know: Some people will love what you offer.
 Others never will.

 And that’s okay.
-As Seth Godin argues, counterintuitively but persuasively, you can be highly successful with a minimal viable audience.
+As Seth Godin argues, counterintuitively but persuasively, you can be highly successful with a minimum viable audience.

 For example…this blog isn’t for everybody.
 Nor is my leadership podcast.